Diuris fragrantissima: Taxonomy and naming

-The fragrant doubletail was first formally described in 1964 by Alick Dockrill from an unpublished description by Herman Rupp and given the name Diuris punctata var. albo-violacea.
+Fragrant doubletail was first formally described in 1964 by Alick Dockrill from an unpublished description by Herman Rupp and given the name Diuris punctata var. albo-violacea.
 The description was published in The Victorian Naturalist.
 In 1989 David Jones and Mark Clements changed the name to D. fragrantissima noting that it differs from D. punctata in "having a dwarf habit, the stiff, erect habit of the flowers that are white with purple markings, and its strong fragrance".
 The specific epithet (fragrantissima) is the superlative form of the Latin word fragrans meaning "smelling agreeably".

 Distribution and habitat

 At the time of European settlement, D. fragrantissima was plentiful in the grasslands to the west of Melbourne, but as early as 1934, W.H.
 Nicholls noted that it had become scarce.
 The population continued to decline until only one plant survived in the wild in 1992.
 About thirty wild plants of Diuris fragrantissima survive in grassland near Sunshine and others have been introduced to a small reserve near Altona.
 The populations at both Sunshine and Altona are under great stress due to the encroachment of industrial and residential development.
 Ecological processes such as the loss of natural pollinators also threaten this species.
 About 200 individuals survive in cultivation, mostly at Melbourne Zoo and the Royal Botanic Gardens Victoria.